 Pilonidal sinus

-What is pilonidal sinus?
+What is a pilonidal sinus?

-pilonidal_rearA pilonidal sinus is a problem in the natal cleft (area just above the buttocks), which can cause infection.
-The condition usually affects young adults, happening in 1 in 100 young men.
+A pilonidal sinus is a problem in the natal cleft (area just above the buttocks), which can cause infection.
+The condition usually affects young adults.
 It is less common in women.

-Your surgeon has recommended an operation for your pilonidal sinus.
-However, it is your decision to go ahead with the operation or not.
 This leaflet will give you information about the benefits and risks to help you make an informed decision.

-How does pilonidal sinus happen?
+Why does pilonidal sinus happen?

-Loose hairs fall off the neck or back and collect in the natal cleft.
+Hairs fall off the neck or back and collect in the natal cleft.
 The hairs can cause small holes to form in the skin or can get into existing holes.

 As the hairs carry bacteria, the holes can become infected.
-This causes an abscess to orm or a discharge that is released through a tunnel (sinus) out into the skin.
+This causes an abscess or a discharge that is released through a tunnel (sinus) out into the skin.
 Sometimes the sinus can be quite widespread, with branches and pockets of infection.

-What are the benefits of surgery?
+What are the indications for surgery?

 Surgery is the most dependable way to remove the pilonidal sinus.
 Once the area has been fully healed, the infection and any discharge do not usually come back.

-Are there any alternative to surgery?
+Are there any alternatives to surgery?

 If an abscess has not formed and you have not had any discharge for the sinus for a while, there is not an immediate need to have the operation.